husseyexplores/rails-blogger/README.md

 [View it Live here!](https://husseyblogapp.herokuapp.com/)

-Please give ~10 to load on the first request.
+Please give ~15sec to load on the initial request.
 (Heroku) Server will need to wake up.

 To see all the features, login using these credentials:
 Email: admin
 password: 12346

 Built with: